misterizzo/marketingops/wp-content/plugins/wp-security-audit-log/readme.txt

 Please refer to our [support pages](https://melapress.com/support/?utm_source=wp+repo&utm_medium=repo+link&utm_campaign=wordpress_org&utm_content=wsal) for all the technical and product documentation.

 = How can I report security bugs? =
-Please refer to our [Melapress plugins security program](https://melapress.com/plugins-security-program/).
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+Please use this [form](https://patchstack.com/database/vdp/wp-security-audit-log).
+For more details please refer to our [Melapress plugins security program](https://melapress.com/plugins-security-program/).

 == Screenshots ==